Contact Melvyn Peters

 He was the recipient of the Plowman award in 2000 for the best educator's paper at the Council of Logistics Management conference and subsequently published in the Journal of Business Logistics.

-Melvyn's recent research has focused on logistics outsourcing, international sourcing and telematics.
+Melvyn's research focuses on logistics outsourcing, international sourcing and freight transportation.
 He is a co-author of European Logistics: Markets, Management and Strategy.

-He is also Director of Graduate Programmes at Cranfield School of Management and has overall responsibility for Cranfield's MBA and MSc degrees in the areas of economics, finance and management.
+He is also Director of Education at Cranfield School of Management and has overall responsibility for Cranfield's MBA and MSc degrees.

-Melvyn is a Member of the Chartered Institute of Logistics and Transport, a Member of the Council of Supply Chain Management Professionals (US) and a Fellow of the Higher Education Academy.
+Melvyn is a Fellow of the Chartered Institute of Logistics and Transport, a Member of the Council of Supply Chain Management Professionals (US) and a Fellow of the Higher Education Academy.

 Melvyn's recent consultancy has seen him working with Accenture (telematics), King Sturge (warehouse developments Central Europe) and Baker Rose (Shellhaven Logistics Park).